sk359/data-scientist-course-2/README.md

 - question 1 => Linear Regression
 - question 2 => Shaply values
 - question 3 => Decision Tree Classifier and Confusion Matrix

+## Acknowledgments
+- World Bank for providing the open data used in this analysis.
+- Scikit-learn, XGBoost, and SHAP libraries for the analytical tools.